Massoud Pedram: Awards

-Additionally, Pedram was an ACM Distinguished Speaker.
-He has been granted 10 US patents.
+Additionally, Pedram has been granted 10 US patents.
 He was one of ten principal investigators from academia in the United States who were selected by DARPA to fund for the Power Efficiency Revolution for Embedded Computing Technologies (PERFECT) program.

 Publications

 Pedram has published four books, 13 book chapters, and more than 560 journal and conference papers.
 According to Google Scholar, his research have been cited more than 17,800 times till 2015.
 His publications have received a number of awards including two DAC Best Paper Awards, a Distinguished Paper Citation from ICCAD, three ICCD Best Paper Awards, two IEEE Transactions Best Paper Awards, and an ISLPED best paper award.
 At the 50th anniversary of the Design Automation Conference held in 2013, Pedram was recognized as one of the four DAC Prolific Authors (with 50+ papers) and the DAC Bronze Cited Author.